 The right cover crop can even look decorative among other ornamental plants.
-Crimson clover is a good example, with its blossoms clustered tightly on upright stalks like strawberry popsicles, that you would hardly suspect that it was improving the soil.
+Crimson clover is a good example, with its blossoms clustered tightly on upright stalks like strawberry popsicles.
+You would hardly suspect that it is improving your soil.

 - Crimson Clover

 - Sunflower

 - Phacelia

 - Marigold

 - Flax

+- Zinnias